rhsgsa/hybrid-cloud-coolstore/README.md

 01. Move the `payment` service to `coolstore-a`

-	* Switch to the hub cluster OpenShift Console secrets screen, edit the `coolstore-a-cluster-secret` secret, add `payment=true` as a label
+	* Switch to the `gitea` browser tab

+	* Edit `argocd/yaml/payment.yaml`, set `.spec.generators[0].list.elements[0].cluster` to `coolstore-a`

+			...
+			spec
+			  generators:
+			  - list:
+			      elements:
+			       - cluster: coolstore-a
+			         values:
+			           namespace: demo

-	* Switch to the `coolstore-a` OpenShift Console tab, click on the topology view - show how the `payment` service is deployed and spun up
+01. Switch to the `coolstore-a` OpenShift Console topology view - you should see the `payment` service spinning up

-	* After about a minute, the `payment` service should be up - switch back to the `coolstore-ui` browser tab, open up the orders screen, and watch the orders complete the payment phase
+01. Switch to the `coolstore-ui` orders screen - you should see the orders being processed

 ### Cleaning Up

-Before you destroy the clusters,

-* Uninstall submariner from `coolstore-a` and `coolstore-b`
+Before you destroy the clusters, uninstall submariner from `coolstore-a` and `coolstore-b`
-* Remove them from the `coolstore` clusterset

 If you don't do the above, the clusters may be stuck inthe detaching phase.
 If this happens to you, [refer to this article](https://access.redhat.com/solutions/6243371).